-6.1 Sequences
+5.1 Sequences

-In this subsection we consider the part of the kind algebra shown in Figure 7 and describe the kernel operations of the query language (this collection might be extended if other operations are needed).
+In this subsection we describe the kernel operations of the query language (this collection might be extended if other operations are needed).
 The seq constructor was already defined in Section 2.
 Note that it can be applied only to sorts in ANY; it is not applicable to sorts in SEQ which means we have no nested sequences.
 A sequence of objects is made available to a query simply by writing down the name of an object type.
 For an object sort s, the result of writing "s" is a sequence containing all elements in $\langle s \rangle$ precisely once, in some unspecified order.
 As we have seen in Section 4, multi-valued object functions and some data functions (intersection) also return sequences; so we can also obtain a sequence by applying such a function.
 We prefer to use sequences as a fundamental structure rather than sets because it is then possible to include sequence operations such as sorting, grouping, and so on into the algebra.
-This is motivated further in [35].
+This is motivated further in [27].
 Next we give signature specifications for the central parts of the query language.